Waaree Energies IPO Review - Issue Date, Price, GMP, Subscription, Allotment, Lot Size, and Details

 About Waaree Energies Limited

-Waaree Energies is the largest manufacturer of solar PV modules in India with the largest aggregate installed capacity of 12 GW, as of June 30, 2023.
-For Fiscal 2023, they had the second best operating income among all the domestic solar PV module manufacturers in India.
+Waaree Energies is the largest manufacturer of solar PV modules in India with the largest aggregate installed capacity of 12 GW, and and utilized capacity of 45.01%, as of and for the three months ended June 30, 2024.
+For Fiscal 2024, they had the second best operating income among all the domestic solar PV module manufacturers in India.
 They commenced operations in 2007 focusing on solar PV module manufacturing with an aim to provide quality, cost-effective sustainable energy solutions across markets, and aid in reducing carbon foot-print paving the way for sustainable energy thereby improving quality of life.
 Over the years, they have significantly expanded their aggregate installed capacity from 2 GW in Fiscal 2021 to 9 GW, as of March 31, 2023 which further increased to 12 GW as of June 30, 2023, as evidenced by their ability to quickly complete their expansion plans efficiently.
+Subsequent to June 30, 2024, we have commissioned 1.3 GW of solar module manufacturing facility at Noida, Uttar Pradesh through our subsidiary, IndoSolar Limited (“IndoSolar Facility”).
+They are in the process of expanding their manufacturing operations in the United States through our Subsidiary, Waaree Solar Americas Inc by establishing a new up to 3 GW manufacturing facility in the United States.
+They have entered into a five year binding agreement with a customer for the supply of 3.75 GW of solar modules for a period of five years from the commissioning of the facility, currently estimated during Fiscal 2025

 Their solar PV modules are currently manufactured using multicrystalline cell technology, monocrystalline cell technology and emerging technologies such as Tunnel Oxide Passivated Contact (“TopCon”) which helps reduce energy loss and enhances overall efficiency.
 Their portfolio of solar energy products consists of the following PV modules: (i) multicrystalline modules; (ii) monocrystalline modules; and (iii) TopCon modules, comprising flexible modules, which includes bifacial modules (Mono PERC) (framed and unframed), and building integrated photo voltaic (BIPV) modules.
-They operate one factory each, located at Surat (“Surat Facility”), Tumb (“Tumb Facility”), Nandigram (“Nandigram Facility”) and Chikhli (“Chikhli Facility”) in Gujarat, India.
+They operate one factory each, located at Surat (“Surat Facility”), Tumb (“Tumb Facility”), Nandigram (“Nandigram Facility”) and Chikhli (“Chikhli Facility”) in Gujarat, India and and the IndoSolar Facility, in Noida, Uttar Pradesh.

 The solar PV modules warranties are insured by external parties, which requires us to maintain high standards for insurance approval.
 They have consistently received a tier-1 PV module maker rating from the Bloomberg New Energy Finance for all years between Fiscal 2018 and Fiscal 2023.
 The laboratory is accredited by the National Accreditation Board for Testing and Calibration Laboratories (“NABL”) which tests their solar PV modules for quality check.
 They also manufacture semi-flexible solar panels for sale to global customers through their in-house research and development in product application.